Natural Methods of Birth Control (cont.)

 A woman can use an ovulation prediction kit to determine when she is most likely to ovulate.
 This is a special kit that measures the amount of luteinizing hormone (LH).
 Because luteinizing hormone promotes the maturation of an egg in the ovary, the amount of LH usually increases 20 to 48 hours before ovulation.
 This increase is called the luteinizing hormone surge, which can then be detected in a woman's urine 8 to 12 hours later.
 The ovulation prediction kit is designed to measure the amount of luteinizing hormone in the urine.

-There are a number of ovulation prediction kits available on the market which range from simple to complex.
+There are a number of ovulation prediction kits sold at pharmacies which range from simple to complex.
 In the simplest, the woman urinates onto a test stick and the amount of luteinizing hormone is indicated by a color change.
 The intensity of the color is proportional to the amount of luteinizing hormone in her urine.
 A woman begins testing her urine 2 to 3 days before she expects to ovulate based upon the dates of her previous monthly cycles.

 The optimum days for fertilization are the two days before ovulation, the day of ovulation, and the day after ovulation.
 The greatest chance of becoming pregnant is if intercourse occurs within 24 hours after the luteinizing hormone surge.
 Ovulation prediction kits are used primarily to increase the chance of a woman becoming pregnant, but they can also indicate to the woman that she is about to ovulate and should take appropriate contraceptive precautions.